J-Alexander99/LibraryOfAlexander/HsrMetaScrape/README.md

 ⚠️ **Important Notes:**

 1. **Single Mode Only**: Currently scrapes only **Memory of Chaos (MoC)** ratings
-   - Pure Fiction (PF) and Apocalyptic Shadow (AS) require different approach
+   - Pure Fiction (PF) and Apocalyptic Shadow (AS) would require JavaScript interaction
-   - The website uses JavaScript tabs to switch between modes
+   - The website uses tabs to switch between modes
-   - Future enhancement: Use Selenium to click tabs and scrape all 3 modes
+   - Future enhancement: Use Selenium to automate tab clicks

 2. **Static Snapshot**: Ratings are a point-in-time snapshot
    - Tier lists update regularly (check the timestamp in output)
    - Re-run the scraper to get latest data

-3. **Character Names**: Some characters have variants (e.g., "March 7th • Evernight")
+3. **Accuracy**: Uses div class structure for high accuracy
-   - The scraper handles most variations
+   - Character tiers are determined by `custom-tier tier-X` div classes
-   - URL slugs are used as fallback for clean names
+   - Character names extracted from URL slugs for consistency

 ## Future Enhancements